The twelfth house

 The cusp and the ascendant

-The house has a natural affinity with Pisces — porous, imaginative, fluent in the unspoken.
 The sign on your own twelfth-house cusp describes what solitude looks like for you and what you keep off the record: Aries there processes anger alone and emerges resolved; Capricorn keeps its fears about failure private behind a composed public face.

 Planets in the twelfth house

 A planet here rose within roughly the two hours before your birth, and it behaves accordingly: fully powered, rarely credited.
 You meet it in solitude, in dreams, and in patterns other people notice first.
-Neptune is at home in the twelfth — imagination and empathy running below the waterline.
+Neptune in the twelfth can emphasize imagination and empathy running below the waterline.
 The Sun recharges alone and chronically underestimates its own presence.
 Mars stores anger and then leaks it; given a name and an outlet — a sport, a cause, a heavy bag — the same anger becomes stamina.
 Venus loves privately: the secret romantic, the unsent letters.
 Saturn carries a dread it never quite named — naming it turns out to be most of the cure — and practices its formidable discipline where nobody can applaud.

 The working rule for the whole house: what the twelfth hides, attention retrieves.
 These placements don’t weaken with exposure — they finally get to do their jobs in daylight.